 I made it a point to introduce the subject early home when my son came home; he was eight at the time, and so I needed to be careful how I phrased it.
-I took advice from his school’s sex education plan (even primary schools teach sex education now – when I was at school, it wasn’t even discussed until secondary school) and from some reading, and I felt confident that I knew how to do it sensitively.
+I took advice from his school’s sex education plan and from some reading, so I felt confident that I knew how to do it sensitively.

 The first thing I vowed to do is always call body parts by their proper names; I am not one of these parents who insist on giving those parts silly and vague names.
 How would Bryan learn the purpose of what each part did if he didn’t even know what they were called?

 Also, I didn’t want him to feel embarrassed into calling them by their proper names; he is male, and has the same male physique as everyone else.
 If he is heterosexual, his partners will have the opposite, and those partners deserve a boyfriend who doesn’t go all giggly when they’re together.

 That was our starting point, and we talked about the inevitable changes that puberty would impose upon him; he was interested in both his body and what would happened to girls.
 That was good; if he wants to be a dad when he’s older, he’ll need to understand the full process.
 He has declared that he wants to adopt, but I made the delicate point that children are still made in the same way, even if he’s not there at the point of conception; he seemed to accept that, and I saw the realisation dawn on him as he worked out how he was created.